 - 1. The Master's Degree Programme in Applied Mathematics has five specialisations and is described in article 8A: - a.
 Analysis (An), - b.
 Computational Science and Engineering (CSE), - c.
 Financial Engineering (FE), - d.
 Optimisation (Opt). - e.
 Stochastics (Sto), - 2.
-An IEP consists of the following parts: - Core courses worth 24 credits, - b.
+An IEP consists of the following parts: - a.
+Core courses worth 24 credits, - b.
 Specialisation courses worth at least 36 credits, of which - a maximum of 6 credits may be spent on non-mathematical courses and - at least 6 credits must be spent on MasterMath (MM) courses. - c.
-Non-mathematical electives worth 12 to 18 credits, - A thesis project worth 42 credits. - 3.
+Non-mathematical electives worth 12 to 18 credits, a.
+The general part consist of the following compulsory courses:

+- d.
+A thesis project worth 42 credits. - 3.
 During their education students are required to gain experience as a mathematician outside the institute.
 For students who perform their thesis project at the Delft Institute of Applied Mathematics this requirement must be fulfilled through a compulsory internship of 12 or 18 credits as part of the non-mathematical electives. - 4.
 The joint Master's Programme in Computer Simulations for Science and Engineering (COSSE) deviates and is described in article 8B. - 5.
 Students who have followed the Minor Science Education and Communication (SEC) in their Bachelor's programme and wish to obtain the certificate granting 1st degree teacher (eerstegraads bevoegdheid) status in the Netherlands may follow the SEC specialisation (Verdiepingsdeel) at the faculty of Applied Science within their Applied Mathematics Master's programme.